Gaining Independence: Jordan’s Journey with Obstructive Sleep Apnea and Down syndrome

 But some of the surgical options I read about for OSA terrified me.
 One of our top-notch surgeons in Boston had an option for jaw surgery, with a three-month recovery time and a liquid diet.
 We wanted a way to treat her sleep apnea without undergoing a surgical procedure that would put her out of commission for multiple months.
 She was entering her junior year of high school and months of recuperation could possibly cause her to lose a year of high school.

 Through my continued research I was given Dr. Sally Shott’s name and eventually heard her speak at a national conference about other options for kids with craniofacial abnormalities and obstructive sleep apnea.
-We liked what we heard so we gathered all of her x-rays and records and eventually made our way to Cincinnati Children’s Upper Airway Center to see her.
+We liked what we heard so we gathered all of her x-rays and records and eventually made our way to Cincinnati Children’s Complex Obstructive Sleep Apnea Center to see her.

 After a thorough evaluation Dr. Shott recommended that Jordan undergo a lingual tonsillectomy (removal of the lingual tonsils in the back of the throat), partial midline glossectomy (reduction of the base of the tongue) and a genioglossus advancement (base of tongue pulled forward to increase the size of the airway).
 She explained what all of those were, got out her pen and paper, and drew pictures to illustrate for us.
 She introduced us to her entire team that would be helping Jordan.